310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Eichi awkward %}
-That hurts to hear.
+That stings to hear.
 It’s easier that way, though, so I can’t help but choose that method almost every time… It settles everything much quicker, too.

 However, Tori seems to prefer not choosing such a violent method.